NVIDIA/spark-rapids-benchmarks/nds/README.md

 ### Data partitioning

-when converting CSV to Parquet data, the script will add data partitioning to some tables:
+When converting CSV to Parquet data, the script will add data partitioning to some tables:

 | Table              | Partition Column    |
 | -----------        | -----------         |